Fiducism

 Beyond political structures, communities flourish that replace state functions:

-These core units form the foundation on which larger networks can build.
-The strongest among them even manage to scale this principle to an entire nation – consider the role of the Grand Duke of Luxembourg as a kind of king of a large village: A symbolic, trust-based integrating figure whose authority is based not primarily on coercion, but on acceptance and connectedness, and who thus becomes a crystallization point of national identity.
+These core units form the foundation upon which larger networks can build.
+The strongest among them even manage to scale this principle to an entire nation – consider the role of the Grand Duke of Luxembourg as a kind of king of a large village: A symbolic, trust-based figure of integration whose authority is based primarily not on coercion but on acceptance and connectedness, thus becoming a focal point of national identity.

 Political Groupings

 In environments where trust in institutional authorities (media, state) has eroded, personal trust becomes the only remaining currency of legitimacy.
-Here Fiducism shows itself in its pure form.
+Here Fiducism is revealed in its pure form.
 Access and influence to the inner circle are granted not to those who present the "right" papers, titles, or the best rhetoric, but to those who are trusted based on recommendations, transparent action, and proven reliability.

-Even in the fiercely competitive world of global corporations, fiducist principles prevail where state regulation is too slow, too inflexible, or too incompetent.
-Industry-wide standardization committees are a prime example of voluntary, trust-based cooperation at the highest level.
+Even in the fiercely competitive world of global corporations, Fiducist principles prevail where state regulation is too slow, too inflexible, or too incompetent.
+Industry-wide standardization bodies are a prime example of voluntary, trust-based cooperation at the highest level.

 Specific Online Communities